 Cable Cast On

-Without twisting it, place that stitch onto the left needle.
+Then, without twisting it, place that stitch onto the left needle, as shown above.

 Repeat these steps for however many stitches you’re casting on, and remember that it’s key to cast on loosely.
 If the stitches are too tight, it’ll get really difficult to knit your next round or row.
 Also, make sure you keep track of how many stitches you cast on because it can be kind of tricky to determine which is the first cast-on stitch!
 If you’re worried you’ll lose track, you can always place a marker on your left needle before you begin your cast on.

 You can also use a Cable Cast On to start your project.
 The best reason to use a Cable Cast On, instead of the more common Long Tail Cast On, is if you don’t want your cast on to create a row of purl bumps on the first row of your project, like you’d get with a basic Long Tail Cast On.
 However, the downside of starting your work with a Cable Cast On is that it doesn’t stretch much and can be quite tight if you aren’t careful.

 To work a Cable Cast On at the beginning of a project, first make a slip knot on the end of your needle.

 Then knit into the slip knot…

 … and place the resulting stitch on the left needle.